SEND - Education, Health and Care Plans

 Every EHC Plan is personalised to meet the needs and outcomes for each child or young person.
 Our blank template of an EHC Plan [709kb] will give you an idea of what the plan looks like.

 There is a requirement for all EHC Plans to be reviewed at least annually.
-Our blank template of an Annual Review will give you an idea of what the annual review looks like.
+Our EHC Hub Annual Review form will give you an idea of what the annual review looks like.